Diflucan, 150 mg capsules 4 pcs

 Overdose

-In one case of fluconazole overdose, a 42-year-old HIV patient experienced hallucinations and paranoid behavior after taking 8200 mg of fluconazole.
-The patient was hospitalized and his condition normalized within 48 hours.
+In one case of fluconazole overdose, a 42-year-old patient infected with HIV developed hallucinations and paranoid behavior after taking 8200 mg of fluconazole.
+The patient was hospitalized, his condition returned to normal within 48 hours.

-Treatment: in case of overdose, symptomatic therapy (including supportive measures and gastric lavage) is administered.
+Treatment: in case of overdose, symptomatic therapy is carried out (including supportive measures and gastric lavage).

-Fluconazole is mainly excreted with the urine, so forced diuresis is likely to accelerate its excretion.
-A hemodialysis session of 3 h reduces plasma levels of fluconazole by approximately 50%.
+Fluconazole is excreted primarily in the urine, so forced diuresis is likely to accelerate its elimination.
+A hemodialysis session lasting 3 hours reduces plasma fluconazole levels by approximately 50%.

 ---|---|